 MobileMonkey’s omnichat platform allows users to write dynamic, interactive, complex conversational flows, send messages across multiple messaging apps and reply using natural language.

 As one of the most widely used open-source platforms for Facebook messenger-based chatbots, it’s no surprise that over 360,000 bots have been created with Chatfuel.
-Besides a centralized platform on which to develop conversational AI experiences, Chatfuel also offers a system of conversational rules that can be defined via a creator dashboard and a limited NLP system (based on phrase recognition) that can be enhanced via integration with Google-owned Dialogflow.
+Besides a centralized platform on which to develop Generative Conversational AI experiences, Chatfuel also offers a system of conversational rules that can be defined via a creator dashboard and a limited NLP system (based on phrase recognition) that can be enhanced via integration with Google-owned Dialogflow.

 One of the core benefits of this platform is the simplified editing tool sets that give users the ability to design chatbots without any coding experience.
 Other key features include support for over multiple languages, built-in analytics and a host of plugins for integration into Facebook, Twitter, Dropbox, Google, Bing, JSON API, and Live Chat, to name a few.

 Like Chatfuel, ManyChat too offers an extremely intuitive and user-friendly bot-building system, that requires zero coding experience.
 Being able to quickly merge with SMS, email, CRMs, and major messaging platforms via zapier integration is a plus, as is the ability to schedule targeted campaign messages by timezone.
 Another positive is the platform’s bot cloning function, which allows you to duplicate entire bots in addition to conversations, intents and messages across different bots.

 But unlike many platforms discussed here, ManyChat does not feature NLP and relies on manually inputted keywords and if/then logic to fuel its interactions with users.
 This is a critical issue in today’s chatbot arena since NLP is quickly becoming a basic standard for both premium and lower-tier Generative Conversational AI platforms.